 However, when starting out, we very rarely know what we are doing right, or indeed, doing wrong, making it hard to do more of one and less of another and these are expensive lessons.

-Without a trading coach – someone to be accountable to, there is a good chance you will quit, without ever realising your potential and that would be a tragedy – worse, you would never know just how close you got to mastering it.
+Without a trading coach – someone to be accountable to.
+There is a good chance you will quit, without ever realising your potential and that would be a tragedy – worse, you would never know just how close you got to master it.

 I can do it alone and save money!

 Not really.
-Just the other day, a new broking client on our trading floor was discussing with one of my traders, how they had just lost over $8,000 on a trade they were doing with another firm.
+Just the other day, a new broking client on our trading floor was discussing with one of my traders.
+How they had just lost over $8,000 on a trade they were doing with another firm.
 They had no real education on the strategy (had seen it at a seminar) and clearly didn’t know the risks – they were selling naked puts and had been exercised early, net loss $8,000 – ouch.
-Needless to say, lesson learned and they are now enrolled in our coaching program, having had the strategy thoroughly explained, and I think put in the bin, on realising it was far more risky than they thought.
+Needless to say, lesson learned and they are now enrolled in our coaching program.
+Having had the strategy thoroughly explained.
+And I think put in the bin, on realising it was far riskier than they thought.

 So with a coach, are your results guaranteed?

-Trading and investing involves risk – as does your potential for success.
+Trading and investing involve risk – as does your potential for success.
 A great quote I heard recently, 80% of success is actually just turning up – how many people don’t show?

-Again, by being accountable to a third party, who may well hold you accountable for your actions or lack thereof, will help you grow and get a result.
-The result you want – well that will depend on your efforts too and by working with your trading coach, your odds of success have dramatically improved.
+Again, being accountable to a third party, who may well hold you accountable for your actions or lack thereof, will help you grow and get a result.
+The result you want – well that will depend on your efforts too.
+And by working with your trading coach, your odds of success have dramatically improved.